sgmac/elasticsearch-training/installing.md

 # Roles and users

 - Below is an exmaple to create or update a role, is the same.
+This requires to enable `xpack.security.enabled`
 ```
 POST _security/role/sample
 {